The Russia Investigations: Is The Endgame Now In Sight?

 "What I am guilty of is using publicly available information and a solid tip to bluff, posture, hype and punk Democrats on Twitter," Stone wrote this week.
 "This is called 'politics.'
 It's not illegal."

 Meanwhile, WikiLeaks' boss Julian Assange is in a spat with his host, the government of Ecuador.
-Assange sought refuge in its embassy in London to avoid arrest in 2012 for various legal troubles in multiple countries and he has remained there ever since — but things now appear to be getting a little awkward.
+Assange sought refuge in its embassy in London to avoid arrest in 2012 for various legal troubles in multiple countries and has remained there ever since — but things now appear to be getting a little awkward.

-If the Justice Department were to unseal charges against Assange connecting him to Russia's active measures, that might prompt a new debate inside Quito as to whether this tenant were worth keeping around.
+If the Justice Department were to unseal charges against Assange connecting him to Russia's active measures, that might prompt a new debate in the Ecuadorian capital, Quito, as to whether this tenant is worth keeping around.

 And if the feds decide to charge Stone, the question may then become whether he changes his tune when confronted with a no-kidding prosecution.
 Several other Trump world loyalists have turned into cooperating federal witnesses.